openvinotoolkit/model_server/docs/docker_container.md

 - changes in [custom loaders](./custom_model_loader.md) and custom node libraries configs will also be applied.

 OVMS behavior in case of errors during config reloading:

 - if the new config.json is not compliant with json schema, no changes will be applied to the served models.
 - if the new model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) has invalid configuration it will be ignored till next configuration reload.
 Configuration may be invalid because of invalid paths(leading to non-existing directories), forbidden values in config, invalid structure of [DAG](./dag_scheduler.md) (e.g. found cycle in a graph), etc.
-- error occurrence during reloading model, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not affect the reload process of the valid ones, but it results in a proper error logs.
-If [Config Reload API](./model_server_rest_api.md#config-reload) was used, response also contains proper error message.
+- an error during one model reloading, [DAG](./dag_scheduler.md) or [custom loader](./custom_model_loader.md) does not prevent the reload of the remaining updated models.
+- errors from configuration reloads triggered internally are saved in the logs.
+If [Config Reload API](./model_server_rest_api.md#config-reload) was used, also the response contains an error message.

 ### Running OpenVINO&trade; Model Server with AI Accelerators NCS, HDDL and GPU <a name="ai"></a>